Split Conformal Prediction under Data Contamination: Discussion

-A similar argument would give a matching upper bound.
-In comparison, our bounds in \eqref{lemma:lb} use the weaker Kolmogorov-Smirnov ($d_{KS}$) distance.
-Not only is $d_{KS} \leq d_{TV}$, but it is also easier to compute; an extended discussion can be found in \cite{adell2006exact}.

-Appendix C in \cite{barber2023conformal} also provides a lower bound for the coverage probability which is comparable to the lower bound in Lemma \ref{lemma:lb}; in the Huber contamination setting, the bound in \cite{barber2023conformal} improves on the lower bound in Lemma \ref{lemma:lb} when $d_{KS}(\Pi_1, \Pi_2)$ is large or, similarly, when $\E[F_1(\tilde{q}) - F_2(\tilde{q})] $ is large, where large means larger than $\alpha/(1-\alpha)$.
+{This paper improves on the literature regarding conformal prediction under noisy labels by providing improved theoretical results and a new method, CRCP, for adjusting the conformal prediction algorithm under label noise.
+In contrast to \cite{barber2023conformal}, \cite{sesia2023adaptive}, and \cite{penso2025conformal}, the theoretical focus is on bounds on the correction factor which tend to 0 when the contamination tends to 0.}

-\paragraph{Conformal Prediction under Label Noise} \citet{einbinder2022conformal} study the robustness of split conformal prediction in a related setting where it is assumed that the entire calibration set is observed under \textit{label noise}.
+{In related work, instead of assuming a particular contamination model, \cite{bashari2025robust} address the related classification task of outlier detection.}} \cite{einbinder2022conformal} study the robustness of split conformal prediction in a related setting where it is assumed that the entire calibration set is observed under \textit{label noise}.
 In the regression setting, this means noisy observations $S_i^{noisy}$ of the true scores $S_i$ are observed as $ S^{noisy}_i = S_i + Z $ where $Z$ is a random variable.
 In contrast, our models as detailed in Section \ref{sec:cp_mixture} consider the classical Huber contamination model in which some data are clean and only a fraction of the data are corrupted.
 As only continuously observed label noise is considered in \cite{einbinder2022conformal} they conclude that for regression, in all but pathological cases conformal prediction continues to provide coverage.
-They provide results similar to those introduced in Subsection \ref{sec:over_under}, although they only consider the case where conformal prediction still provides (conservative) coverage and do not provide estimates for the coverage probabilities or efficiency.
+They provide results similar to those introduced in Subsection \ref{sec:over_under} {of Section \ref{sec:cp_mixture}}, although they only consider the case where conformal prediction still provides (conservative) coverage and do not provide estimates for the coverage probabilities or efficiency.